Nessia sarasinorum

-Nessia sarasinorum, commonly known as Sarasins's snake skink or Müller's nessia, is a species of lizard in the family Scincidae.
+Nessia sarasinorum, commonly known as Sarasins's snake skink, Müller's nessia, and Muller's [sic] nessia, is a species of lizard in the subfamily Scincinae of the family Scincidae.
 The species is endemic to the island of Sri Lanka.

 Etymology

 The specific name, sarasinorum, is in honor of Swiss zoologists Karl Friedrich Sarasin and Paul Benedict Sarasin, who were cousins.

-Habitat and distribution
+Geographic distribution

-A dry zone skink, N. sarasinorum is known in Sri Lanka from Maha Oya, Lahugala Kitulana National Park, Polgahawela, Polonnaruwa, Galigamuwa, Buttala, Inamaluwa, Dambulla, Kandalama, and Batticaloa.
+A dry zone skink, Nessia sarasinorum is known in Sri Lanka from Maha Oya, Lahugala Kitulana National Park, Polgahawela, Polonnaruwa, Galigamuwa, Buttala, Inamaluwa, Dambulla, Kandalama, and Batticaloa.

 Description

-The body of N. sarasinorum is slender and of equal girth, from head to tail.
+The body of Nessia sarasinorum is slender and of equal girth, from head to tail.
 The snout is acute and short.
 The fronto-nasal is shorter and broader than the frontal.
 The lower eyelid is scaly.
 The midbody scale rows number 22.
 The pre-anals are distinctly enlarged.
 The anterior limbs missing, and each posterior limb is reduced to a bud.
 The dorsum is light brown or bluish gray.
 There are individual scales with darker patches.
 Ventrally, it is lighter.